-Supervisors, including Councilmembers, must take action if they observe or learn of possible violations of this policy or receive a complaint or concern from an employee regarding such allegations.
-They must promptly report the potential violation to the Chief of Staff or the Human Resources Manager-or if the Chief of Staff or HR Manager are the subject of the potential violation, to the Chair or a Vice Chair of EAC.
+Supervisors, including Councilmembers, must take action if they observe or learn of possible violations of the branch's anti-discrimination and anti-harassment policies or receive a complaint or concern from an employee regarding such allegations by promptly reporting the potential violation to the Chief of Staff or the Human Resources Manager-or if the Chief of Staff or HR Manager are the subject of the potential violation, to the Chair or a Vice Chair of EAC.
 Supervisors who fail to comply with this duty may be subject to censure or discipline, up to and including discharge.